A Design and an Implementation of an Inverse Kinematics Computation in Robotics Using Real Quantifier Elimination based on Comprehensive Gr\"obner Systems: Inverse kinematics of a 3 DOF robot manipulator

 \section{Inverse kinematics of a 3 DOF robot manipulator}

-In this paper, we consider an inverse kinematic problem of a 3 DOF robot manipulator build with LEGO\textsuperscript{\textregistered} MINDSTORMS\textsuperscript{\textregistered} EV3 Education \footnote{LEGO and MINDSTORMS are trademarks of the LEGO Group.} (henceforth abbreviated to EV3) (\cref{fig:ev3-photo}).
+In this paper, we consider an inverse kinematic problem of a 3 DOF robot manipulator build with LEGO\textsuperscript{\textregistered} MINDSTORMS\textsuperscript{\textregistered} EV3 Education \footnote{LEGO and MINDSTORMS are trademarks of the LEGO Group.} (henceforth abbreviated to EV3) (\Cref{fig:ev3-photo}).

-It has a set of cervo motors and sensors (gyro, ultrasonic, color, and touch sensors) controlled by a computer (which is called ``EV3 Intelligent Brick'').
-One can build a manipulator (or other kinds of robot) using bricks with these components, and control its motion with a GUI-based programming environment that is officially available, or various programming languages, including Python, Ruby, C, and Java.
+It has a set of servo motors and sensors (gyro, ultrasonic, color, and touch sensors) controlled by a computer (called ``EV3 Intelligent Brick'').
+One can build a manipulator (or other kinds of robots) using bricks with these components, and control its motion using either a GUI-based programming environment that is officially available or a programming language from those including Python, Ruby, C, and Java.

-The components of the manipulator are shown as in \Cref{fig:ev3-components}\footnote{While the manipulator itself is the same one used in our previous paper \cite{hor-ter-mik2020}, we have re-measured the structure of joints and segments; thus, the derived inverse kinematic problem in the present paper is slightly different from the one in the previous paper.}.
+The components of the manipulator are shown as in \Cref{fig:ev3-components}\footnote{While the manipulator itself is the same one used in our previous paper \cite{hor-ter-mik2020}, we have re-measured the structure of joints and links; thus, the derived inverse kinematic problem in the present paper is slightly different from the one in the previous paper.}.

-Segments (links) are called Segment $i$ ($i=0,\dots,7$) from the one fixed on the ground towards the end effector, and a joint connecting Segment $i-1$ and $i$ is called Joint $i$.
-Note that Joints $1,4,7$ are revolute joints, while the other joints are fixed, and all the joints and segments are located on a plane.
+Links are called Link $i$ ($i=0,\dots,7$) from the one fixed on the ground towards the end-effector.
+For $j=1,\dots,7$, a joint connecting Link $j-1$ and $j$ is called Joint $j$.
+Note that Joints $1,4,7$ are revolute joints, while the other joints are fixed, and all the joints and links are located on a plane.
+Among Joints $1,4,7$, Joint 1 has a diamond shape because the axis of rotation overlaps with Links $0$ and $1$, while Joints 4 and 7 are drawn in a circle because the axis of rotation is perpendicular to the links connected to the joint.